U.N. tells UK: Allow Assange to leave Ecuador embassy freely

 The experts voiced concern that his “deprivation of liberty” was undermining his health and could “endanger his life” given the disproportionate amount of anxiety that has entailed.

-Ecuador in October imposed new rules requiring him to receive routine medical exams, following concerns he was not getting the medical attention he needed.
+Ecuador in October imposed new rules requiring him to receive routine medical exams, following concern he was not getting the medical attention he needed.
 The rules also ordered him to pay medical and phone bills and clean up after his cat.

 Assange has sued Ecuador, arguing the rules violate his rights.
+An Ecuadorean court on Friday upheld a prior ruling dismissing Assange’s suit.

+“We have lost again,” said Carlos Povedo, Assange’s attorney in Ecuador, adding that the legal team would consider bringing a case to the Inter-American Court of Human Rights.

-Reporting by Stephanie Nebehay; Additional reporting by Alistair Smout in London; Editing by Alison Williams
+Reporting by Stephanie Nebehay; Additional reporting by Alistair Smout in London and Jose Llarangi in Quito; Editing by Alison Williams, Robert Birsel